Exploring Britain's Prehistoric Stone Circles

 Duns, another type of fortified settlement, were built across western Scotland and Ireland during the Bronze Age period.
 A dun would consist of a large circular dry-stone wall that would encircle and shelter wooden buildings within the wall’s interior.

-Perhaps the most famous stone-built Neolithic settlement in Britain is the UNESCO Heritage Site Skara Brae, located in the Orkney archipelago off Scotland.
+Perhaps the most famous stone-built Neolithic settlement in Britain is the UNESCO Heritage Site Skara Brae, located in the Orkney Islands off the cost of Northern Scotland.
 Occupied between 3,180 BC to around 2,500 BC, Skara Brae predates both Stonehenge and the Great Pyramid, and is one of the best-preserved Neolithic settlements in Europe.
 The settlement of Skara Brae consists of several houses, a large chambered tomb, and two stone circles, and also contains stone built-furniture and a range of domestic artefacts, including gaming dice, tools and jewellery.

 In numerous rockfaces across the British Isles, the languages of Britain’s ancient peoples can be found recorded in stone.
 Ogham is an alphabet native to southern Ireland, with most ogham-inscribed stones found in southern Ireland, though others have been found in Wales, Cornwall, the Isle of Man and western Scotland.
 The names and recurrent words found on ogham-inscribed stones give an impression of a militaristic society, with two of the most common words being ‘wolf’ and ‘battle’.